Guy Hewitt

 After three years of ministering in Florida, Hewitt returned to London, the land of his birth, and subsequently took up the position of Associate Vicar at All Saints Church, Fulham in the Diocese of London.
 In August 2022, he was appointed as the Church of England's first Racial Justice Director.
 Located within the Archbishops' Council and reporting to the Secretary General, he will work alongside the Archbishops' Commission for Racial Justice to ensure the taskforce recommendations From Lament to Action and the work of the Commission are implemented.

+2023 is a significant year for the UK including global-majority heritage (GMH) communities given the Coronation of a King, who has proclaimed that the nation's diversity is its greatest strength, the 75th anniversary of the arrival of the Empire Windrush, the symbol of modern, diverse Britain, and the 30th anniversary of the racist murder of Stephen Lawrence.
+To honour the life and legacy of Stephen Lawrence, Hewitt called for the healing of Britain's gaping wound of racism.